Answers to Common Questions about Aurora Pavilion

 How long can I expect to be at Aurora Pavilion?

 The length of stay at Aurora Pavilion Behavioral Health varies depending on the specific needs of each patient and factors such as progress with treatment goals, success of medication and arrangement of appropriate aftercare.
-Most patients are in the hospital from one to two weeks, while some stay longer depending on their needs.

 Is my care covered by my insurance?